 There really is a revolving door on the face of American Psychiatry.

-Why then, would they cut off the head of the snake?
-Why leave out the anatomous part they represent?
+Why would they cut off the analogous body part they represent?